-Reynolds and McElhenney take 24% stake in Alpine
+Reynolds & McElhenney to take stake in F1's Alpine

-Alpine: Ryan Reynolds and Rob McElhenney take 24% equity stake in F1 team
+Alpine: Ryan Reynolds and Rob McElhenney part of group taking 24% equity stake in F1 team

 Last updated on .From the section Formula 1